Multi-Class Segmentation from Aerial Views using Recursive Noise Diffusion: Recursive Noise Diffusion

 \subsection{Recursive denoising}

-When we train the model on an arbitrary step of the noising process, as is most common \cite{ho2020denoising,nichol2021improved}, we notice the model quickly overfits on the training data and does not generalize.
+When we train a model on an arbitrary step of the noising process, as is most common \cite{ho2020denoising,nichol2021improved}, we notice the model quickly overfits on the training data and does not generalize.
 We believe the binary labels allow for a trivial denoising strategy to be learned, e.g. rounding logits.
 This causes two issues, first, the model does not fully utilize the conditional image but rather simply uses the noisy segmentation.
 Second, during testing, the model is too dependent on the initial steps in the denoising process.
 To solve this, we propose to train with \textit{recursive denoising}.

-Training with \textit{recursive denoising} involves progressing through each time step \(t\) from \(T\) to \(1\), which allows a portion of the predicted error to propagate.
-It can also be used to propagate additional information which we discuss in \Cref{sec:method_multi-scale}. \Cref{alg:recursive_denoising} shows the process for a single training sample.
-This \textit{recursive denoising} method can be thought as mimicking the testing process, as testing requires progressing through each time step.
+Training with \textit{recursive denoising} involves progressing through each time step \(t\) from \(T\) to \(1\), recursively (as the name suggests), which allows a portion of the predicted error to propagate. \Cref{fig:rnd_diagram} shows an overview of the \textit{recursive noise diffusion} method.
+The first step of the approach involves the use of pure noise.
+The subsequent stage utilizes a noise function to diffuse the previous predicted segmentation.
+Following this, a diffusion model is employed to denoise the diffused segmentation, leveraging a conditioning RGB image.
+Finally, the denoised predicted segmentation is compared to the ground truth.
+Importantly, it is worth noting that the ground truth segmentation is never utilized as a component of the input to the model. \Cref{alg:recursive_denoising} outlines the steps involved in processing a single training sample.
+Our recursive denoising approach can be conceptualized as emulating the testing process, which necessitates advancing through each time step.

+An essential characteristic of our proposed method is its agnosticism to the selection of the noise function, diffusion model, and loss function.
+This feature enables the flexibility to choose the most suitable components for a specific task or dataset.
+To illustrate this capability, we demonstrate the use of a distinct noise function, diffusion model, and loss function in \Cref{sec:multi-class-segmentation} compared to \Cref{sec:binary-segmentation} of our experiments.
+Such flexibility provides greater versatility and adaptability to the proposed approach, enabling it to be widely applicable in a range of tasks and settings.

+\textit{Recursive denoising} can also serve as a means of transmitting supplementary information, as elaborated upon in \Cref{sec:method_multi-scale}.